mikhmha/my_blog/README.md

 # my_blog

+# 14/03/2025 TIME

+This week I'm calm.
+I'm unbothered.
+Things come up and I don't worry.
+Its a good feeling.

+Being able to make some managable impact on reducing latency was a big win.
+At first it felt out of my grasp.
+Yet another thing to learn.
+And latency is one of those things thats partially out of your hands.
+The internet is a series of tubes.
+So I felt lots of despair.
+But I tackled it.
+First I investigated the biggest culprit, CloudFlare tunnel.
+When I set it up I knew it would probably be the weakest link.
+And I confirmed my suspicion through measuring.
+Then I came to realize what CF Tunnel really does.
+Its a reverse proxy as a service.
+And its actually very good.
+Though it falls just a bit short for my own purposes.
+Blah blah blah..anyways I finally understood the purpose of reverse proxying and afterwards I was able to put that to use to remove the need for CF Tunnel (which was probably adding an extra hop).

+Ok now I'm  implementing client-side prediction.
+I've put this off because I've only tested the game locally and its hard to measure/perceive the real client input lag in this environment.
+Now that I test the game with the live server, its much more noticable.
+And it should definitely be minimized!
+I've also put it off because thinking about client-side prediction really breaks my brain.
+The whole idea of the client being simulated the future while simultaneously viewing the world in the past...ugh I get confused.
+BUT when I consume the substance and slip into a different headspace..I seem to understand *time* much better.
+I draw some diagrams, think about some scenerios and it all makes sense.
+Anyways, client-side prediction is almost implemented.
+It should really improve the feel of the game.
+So I'm excited.

+I'm a bit surprised at how much traffic the game is getting.
+Still have yet to post it in any BIG places.
+I consistently seem to get some players who connect and play for a few minutes.
+And I've gotten some feedback.
+Lots to do.

 # 11/03/2025 ACES HIGH

 OK my motivation is starting to peak again.
 I took it slow for 2 days, now I'm focused on working again!
 Making good progress on investigating and resolving server crashes + reducing latency.
 I'm getting a hang of linux server admin.
 There are some awesome tools you can use to measure perf and latency.
 Linux is so good.
 One day I will use it as my daily driver.
 Today I'm going to test out a new configuration out on the US-WEST server, I think it should significantly reduce latency!
 So I'm excited to see the results.
 Afterwards the next focus will be on improving the movement and player feel.
 I want to make character control feel more responsive, and also give players skills to increase movement speed temporarily, etc. It should add a new dynamic to the gameplay.